MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/desktop-drill-through-buttons.md

 ### Disable the button until multiple conditions are met

 Let's look at the first case, where you want to keep the button disabled until additional conditions are met.
-You need to create a basic DAX measure in Power BI Desktop that outputs an empty string (“”) unless the condition has been met.
+In Power BI Desktop, you need to create a basic DAX measure that outputs an empty string (“”) unless the condition has been met.
 When it's met, it then outputs the name of the drillthrough destination page.

 Here’s an example DAX measure that requires a Store to be selected before the user can drill through on a Product to Store details page: